xsdk-project/MathPackagesTraining2020/_lessons/amrex/lesson.md

 2) In the "Off to the Races" example, what is the configuration of obstacles in which the first particle reaches the end-line in the shortest time?

+3) In the "Off to the Races" example, would a different linear solver be faster?
+   Try by setting USE_HYPRE = TRUE in the GNUmakefile (you'll need to re-make the executable) and add "use_hypre = 1"  to the command line

-3) In the Pachinko example, how well can I control the final distribution of particles from the initial particle positions?
+4) In the Pachinko example, how well can I control the final distribution of particles from the initial particle positions?

 ### Further Reading